-4. On the left, click Bot Signatures to display the settings.

-- 5. For the Bot Signature Check setting, click Edit and select Enabled if it is not already selected. - 6.
+- 4. On the left, click Bot Signatures to display the settings. - 5.
+For the Bot Signature Check setting, select Enabled if it is not already selected. - 6.
 In the Bot Signature Categories field, for each category of bots, both malicious and benign, select the action to take when a request matches a signature in that category.